geographika/mappyfile/docs/validation.rst

 What is Validated?
 ------------------

 Each of the Mapfile keywords has a limited set of allowed values.
-For example a ``LAYER``s ``UNIT`` setting must be one of the strings in the list below:
+For example a `UNIT`` setting for a ``LAYER`` must be one of the strings in the list below:

 .. code-block:: json

+    {
     "units": {
         "enum": [
             "dd",